6 Tips on How to Master the Long Run

-Instead of telling yourself you have to run 15km (for example), tell yourself it’s 3 slow 5kms together or 2 x 7km with 1km more added on — go with whatever combination works best for you.
+Instead of telling yourself you have to run 15 km (for example), tell yourself it’s 3 slow 5 km runs or 2 x 7 km with 1 km more added on — go with whatever combination works best for you.
 It’s also ok to take a break during a long run!
-If you’re doing 15km and feel the need to walk or take a couple of minutes break between 5kms, then go for it.
+If you’re doing 15 km and feel the need to walk or take a couple of minutes break between 5 kilometer stretches, then go for it.

-5. Consider Mid-Run Fueling
+5. Consider Refueling Mid-Run

 Hydration during a long run is also necessary as you start to cover longer distances.
-You may need to take water with you during a run either in a bottle or in a hydration back pack, or plan your route so you pass water fountains along the way.
+You may need to take water with you during a run either in a bottle or in a hydration backpack, or plan your route so you pass water fountains along the way.
 Hydration and fueling during a long run requires a lot of experimentation, but a rough guide would be to drink roughly every 20 minutes and take on calories every 40 minutes.

-6. Don’t Skip the Post-Run Recovery
+6. Don’t Skip Post-Run Recovery

 If beer isn’t your thing, then adding a little salt to your post-run meal will work just as well.
-Also, dust off your foam roller to give yourself a deep tissue massage, loosen up your legs and recover quicker.
+Also, dust off your foam roller to give yourself a deep tissue massage with a foam roller, loosen up your legs, and recover quicker.
 A good recovery strategy helps you recover faster and prepares you for your next run.